FaIhAjAlAmToPu/sharpDemo/MVC & Project/tutorial/README.md

 ---

 ## Smart Home Device Control
-Explain how data is transacted through the MVC layers when a smart home device sends a control command (e.g., turn on light) via an API call, with the command saved in the database.
+**Question**: Explain how data is transacted through the MVC layers when a smart home device sends a control command (e.g., turn on light) via an API call, with the command saved in the database.

 **Roles**:
 - **Model**: Stores device and command data (e.g., light status), validates command feasibility, saves command records to the database.